Best DACs Buying Guide 2023: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2022.

 Sonically, it's got that recognisable 'Cambridge' sound, meaning a full, smooth tone partnered with an open, expressive, and authoritative delivery.
 Ignore this talented all-rounder at your peril.

-Read the full review: Cambridge Audio DacMagic 200M
+Read our full Cambridge Audio DacMagic 200M review

-Want all the benefits of the DragonFly Red (2.1v headphone output, bit-perfect digital volume control and MQA renderer) with more detail, greater dynamics and an even better sense of timing?
-Then you should try the latest installment in AudioQuest's line of portable DACs – the DragonFly Cobalt.
+Want all the benefits of the DragonFly Red below (2.1v headphone output, bit-perfect digital volume control and MQA renderer) with more detail, greater dynamics and an even better sense of timing?
+Then you should try the latest instalment in AudioQuest's line of portable DACs – the DragonFly Cobalt.
+While also the most expensive of AudioQuest's DragonFlys (a more affordable option is the Red below), we think it's the best value and therefore most highly recommendable.

 The USB DAC (which resembles a UBS stick/key and plugs straight into a laptop or PC's USB-A socket) boasts a more advanced DAC chip, and a new microprocessor draws less current and bumps up the DAC's processing speed.
 Yes, it costs around a little more, but it does take performance to another level.
 We'd willingly pay the extra.